0za0/BonkBingo/README.md

 - Maybe re-do Randomization
 - Just clean up the code a whole lot (Right now its on a "It works" basis)
 - Add a dark mode so people can keep using their eyes
+- Fix GitHub Workflow .yml so it zips up the program and creates a release automatically